 | 14 Day Trial Period on Series 4 Acoustic Image amps and speaker cabinets

-New owners have a fourteen day trial period during which they may return the amp in new condition -- NO QUESTIONS ASKED! -- for a full refund, minus our outgoing shipping cost and a small transaction fee to cover credit card processing.
+New owners have a fourteen day trial period during which they may return the amp in new condition -- NO QUESTIONS ASKED! -- for a full refund, minus our outgoing shipping cost and a small transaction fee to cover credit card or PayPal payment processing.
 Returns must be preauthorized; a restocking fee applies if the unit is not returned in new condition.

 The Clarus amplifier head can be matched with most any speaker cabinet, for use with a huge variety of instruments.
 Its clean, transparent sound is exceptional for bringing out the best in acoustic instruments like upright or acoustic-electric bass, acoustic or jazz-box guitar, violin, mandolin, cello, harp, ukulele, and more.
 Unlike the amps of the (not so distant) past, you don't need a roadie to help you move it, either - this 650w preamp/amplifier is under 5 lbs, and fits easily into a small padded carry bag (included) that you carry with one hand.

 The Clarus head is the same "front end" featured in Acoustic Image's popular combos, like the Coda, Ten2, and Corus models, with the newest, quietest, most reliable power amp yet.